Income protection insurance

 Successful claim, unhappy customer

-In some complaints, the claim itself has been accepted but the customer is disappointed with the amount of benefit they receive.
+In some complaints, the claim itself has been accepted but the customer is disappointed with the amount of benefit they get.
 If this is the case, we’ll first check that your calculation is correct.
 If it’s correct, we’ll clearly explain to the customer how the policy works and how the benefit was calculated.

 Case studies